TrungKiencding/Gen-image-detection-with-mobilenetV2/README.md

 ## Project Structure

+.
+├── model/
-├── model/model.h5 # Folder contain finetuned model
+│   └── model.h5          # Folder containing the fine-tuned model
 ├── image/                # Directory to store input images for detection ├── app.py                # Main script to run the detection program ├── gen-image-detection.ipynb  # Jupyter notebook for training and experimenting with the model

 ## Features